In this article, I will tell you about my experience when I went to a mental health clinic for the first time in my life because my job was too hard.

 I didn't get a written diagnosis, but made the decision to quit.

-I'm not going to get into a tangent, and this is just my personal experience, but I went to a psychosomatic clinic and felt uncomfortable, and I never went back there after that.
+I'm not going to get into a tangent, and this is just my personal experience, but I felt uncomfortable going to Mencuri, and I never went back after that.

 This was such an experience.